omkardc19/Sales-Analysis-using-SQL-and-Power-BI/ReadMe.md

 (AdventureWorks sample database)

 ## Tech Stack:
-- SQL for data cleaning and transformation.
+- SQL and Microsoft Excel for data cleaning and transformation.
 - Power BI for creating interactive and dynamic visualizations.

 ## Objective and approach: